ns-krishnakodali/q-file-share/q-file-share-server/README.md

 # QFileShare Server
-Server for secure file sharing application, developed using Post-Quantum Cryptography techniques
+Server for a secure file-sharing application, developed using FastAPI and integrated with post-quantum cryptographic techniques.

-## Getting Started with QFileShare using FastAPI

 ## Server Setup: